rails/rails/guides/source/asset_pipeline.md

 ```

 In JavaScript files, the directives begin with `//=`.
 In this case, the file is using the `require` and the `require_tree` directives.
 The `require` directive is used to tell Sprockets the files that you wish to require.
 Here, you are requiring the files `jquery.js` and `jquery_ujs.js` that are available somewhere in the search path for Sprockets.
 You need not supply the extensions explicitly.
 Sprockets assumes you are requiring a `.js` file when done from within a `.js` file.

-NOTE.
-In Rails 3.1 the `jquery-rails` gem provides the `jquery.js` and `jquery_ujs.js` files via the asset pipeline.
-You won't see them in the application tree.

 The `require_tree` directive tells Sprockets to recursively include _all_ JavaScript files in the specified directory into the output.
 These paths must be specified relative to the manifest file.
 You can also use the `require_directory` directive which includes all JavaScript files only in the directory specified, without recursion.